Understanding Unpaid Cheques: Definition, Implications, and Solutions

 1. Contact the Issuer: If you receive an unpaid cheque, promptly contact the issuer to discuss the situation and seek clarification.

-2. Deposit the Cheque Again: If you believe the issue can be resolved, you can deposit the cheque again at a later date when you believe the issuer has sufficient funds.
+2. Deposit the Cheque Again: If you believe the issue can be resolved, you can deposit the Cheque again at a later date when you think the issuer has sufficient funds.

 3. Legal Action: If all else fails, you may consider legal action to recover the owed funds.
 This typically involves small claims court or legal mediation.